projjm/Valheim-Player-Trading/README.md

 * Quick and easy trading between players.
 * Client-side only!
 No server installations needed.
 * Works with custom items!
+* Configure the mod UI by pressing F11 (key is configurable)
 * Use it anywhere!
 As long as the player you're trading also has the mod installed.
 * Full and continued gamepad support.
 * Familiar keybinds will continue to work!
 (Splitting stacks, Quick-Select etc).